Download the White Paper: Understanding relational vs. non-relational will change how you build apps

 So what's the difference between relational vs. non-relational databases?
-It's an important question to answer for businesses to remain competitive.
+It's an important question to answer for businesses to remain competitive – to harness all of the new data flowing into the business, and to run on commodity systems in their own data centers or in the cloud.
 Let's get into the details, but let's start with why then get to the how.

-- Why organizations of all sizes are seeking alternatives to legacy relational databases like MySQL, SQL and PostgreSQL
+- Why organizations of all sizes are seeking alternatives to legacy relational databases like Oracle, MySQL, and PostgreSQL

 - The differences and similarities between NoSQL databases and relational databases